okyeron/fates/install/norns/Norns_install_instructions_1.7.md

 ##        <M>   SSD1322 driver
 ```

+If you have a pi4 and are using an HDMI monitor, you will want to disconnect the HDMI monitor cable and do the following via SSH.

 ### Testing the ssd1322 OLED
 Now we're going to test the OLED display.
 If your soldering is fine and if the kernel has been built correctly, you should see the console displayed on the OLED screen but first we need to do this :